In this article, we’ll give you a crash course in casting reels and review some of the best baitcasting reels on the market.

 One of the very best Daiwa baitcasters, this compact reel has a durable aluminum frame and side plate that fit perfectly in the palm of your hand.
 A powerful drag system and oversized crank help you handle big fish in heavy cover, and Daiwa’s unique Magforce-Z cast control lets you easily adjust the reel for any bait or wind situation.

-The Tatula is as suited to saltwater as it is to freshwater.
+Thanks to its corrosion-resistance, the Tatula is as suited to saltwater as it is to freshwater.
 If you’ve been looking at all the inshore baitcasting reels on the market, things can get a little confusing.
 If you go with the Tatula Baitcasting Reel from Diawa, you won’t be sorry.

 Our next reel could be nominated for the Best Budget Baitcaster Award if such a prize existed.